UWCNuclear/UbuntuSetUp/README.md

 *More support*:	https://wiki.ubuntu.com/WSL

-# How to install ROOT on Ubuntu
+# How to install ROOT6 on Ubuntu
 Step 1:	Install all required and optional packages: https://root.cern/install/dependencies/

-Step 2:	Download the ROOT release for the desired platform (https://root.cern/install/all_releases/) using "wget https://root.cern/download/root....tar.gz"
+Step 2:	Download the ROOT6 release for the desired platform (https://root.cern/install/all_releases/) using "wget https://root.cern/download/root....tar.gz"

 Step 3:	Unpack the archive: "tar -xzvf root....tar.gz"